MatthiasJakobs/os-pgsm/README.md

 `pip install git+https://github.com/MatthiasJakobs/tsx.git@ecml2021`

-`pip install torch==1.7 tqdm matplotlib sklearn fastdtw numpy pandas`
+`pip install torch==1.7 tslearn tqdm matplotlib sklearn fastdtw numpy pandas`

 ## How to use the code
 - `code/experiments.py` contains the used single models and datasets, as well as global parameters.